zorgiepoo/Bit-Slicer/ReadMe.md

 ## Introduction
 Bit Slicer is an open-source universal game trainer for OS X, written using Cocoa and Mach kernel APIs.

-It allows you to cheat in video games by searching and modifying values such as your score, lives, money, ammunition, and much more.
+It allows you to cheat in video games by searching and modifying values such as your score, lives, ammunition, and much more.

 *Disclaimer: Use this software at your own risk.
 I'm not responsible for any damage that could occur.*